top of page

 Ways to Travel in the Maldives

-Group Tours We truely believe that the best way to explore this amazing places is with a group.
+Group Tours We truly believe that the best way to explore this amazing places is with a group.
 The Maldives is full of Bucket List Experiences like swimming with Whale Sharks, Manta Ray and Turtles, explore a sunken shipwreck or sandbank, join a boat party or drink cocktails in an infinity pool at a five star resort, so why would you want to travel the Maldives alone?
 Our Maldives Island Hopping experience is the ultimate adventure and best way to meet people in the Maldives.
-Resorts The most advertised way to see The Maldives is in there specvaluar resorts.
-Set in a stunning archipelago, this bucket list location is know around the world for it exclusivity.
+Resorts The most advertised way to see the Maldives is by staying in the spectacular resorts.
+Set in a stunning archipelago, this bucket list location is known around the world for its exclusivity.
 From the most exclusive overwater villas to resorts that feature underwater restaurants, we have created a travel guide to help you find the Best Resorts in the Maldives!
-Most resorts vary slightly by offering experiences which focus on relaxing, diving and surfing.
+Most resorts vary slightly by offering experiences that focus on relaxing, diving and surfing.
 Although there most resorts are filled with couples, families and friends of all ages, there are a few adults-only properties for those looking to escape even further.
-Another bonus on staying in a resort is that, this is one of the only place that you can drink alcohol in the Maldives.
+Another bonus of staying in a resort is that they are one of the only places where you can drink alcohol in the Maldives.
 Local Islands For decades, the Maldives tourism business has been dominated by luxury resorts.
 However, in 2009, when the license to operate guesthouses on local islands was granted, it ushered in a revolution in the Maldives' tourism business.
 Local island tourism has been one of the fastest expanding sections of the Maldives tourism industry since then.
-One of our favourite reasons to travel the locals islands is so that you will be able to try some of the famous local Maldivian Food.
-Because all of the local islands are so unique, offering experience like surfing, snorkelling, diving, parasailing, cooking classes, swimming with whale sharks, mantas, turtles or even a day trip to a sand bank, we also have a travel guide for our Favoured Local Islands in the Maldives.
+One of our favourite reasons for traveling to the local islands is that you will be able to try some of the famous local Maldivian Food.
+Because all of the local islands are so unique, offering experiences like surfing, snorkelling, diving, parasailing, cooking classes, swimming with whale sharks, mantas, turtles or even a day trip to a sand bank, we also have a travel guide for our Favoured Local Islands in the Maldives.
 Liveaboards Liveaboards are the hotels on wheels for scuba divers!
-Essentially, a multi-day diving excursion which allows you to venture further from the coast, jump between sites and link up islands, without packing your bags each night and moving from hotel to hotel - What a way to see the world!
-Majority of the Liveabord boats in the Maldives accomodate between 15-30 guests at a time, and most of the people do not know each other.
-Although there are some couples and groups of friends on the boats, it is a really great way to connect and met other solo travellers in the Maldives, just make sure that you like scuba diving!
-Most dive safaris offer divers four action-packed dives per day, as well as magnificent night dives, followed by an evening of relaxation at with a beer and wine bar.
+Essentially, it is a multi-day diving excursion that allows you to venture further from the coast, jump between sites, and link up islands without packing your bags each night and moving from hotel to hotel.
+What a way to see the world!
+The majority of the Liveaboard boats in the Maldives accommodate between 15-30 guests at a time, and most of the people do not know each other.
+Although there are some couples and groups of friends on the boats, it is a really great way to connect and meet other solo travellers in the Maldives.
+Just make sure that you like scuba diving!
+Most dive safaris offer divers four action-packed dives per day, as well as magnificent night dives, followed by an evening of relaxation.
 Cruising the Maldives has never been more enjoyable than on this custom-built wooden yacht, which puts divers of all levels into contact with abundant marine life such as manta rays, sharks, and fascinating macro creatures.
 Volunteering Volunteer in the Maldives and participate in a variety of environmental, community, medical, and marine conservation initiatives in this tropical island paradise.
 One of our favourite Not for Profits that we work with is The Maldives Whale Shark Research Centre.

 Group day trip to an all inclusive resort